 Marjorie Herrera Lewis, Doctor of Arts

+Marjorie Herrera Lewis, Doctor of Arts, is an author, sports executive, media professional, and university professor whose career centers on leadership, storytelling, and sport.
+She is the Commissioner of the Women's Flagball League (WFL), helping guide the rapid global growth of flag football while emphasizing opportunity, and community impact.
+She is also a co-host of DBTV’s "Journey Through Sports and Life" and an accomplished sportswriter and public speaker represented by AAE Speakers Bureau.
+Lewis is the author of the critically acclaimed novel When the Men Were Gone, published by Morrow/HarperCollins.
+Inspired by the true story of a women who coached high school football in Texas during World War II, the novel explores themes of resilience, leadership, and gender equity in sports and has earned widespread recognition for its historical depth and emotional power.
 Academically, Lewis serves as a Faculty Associate at the Sandra Day O’Connor College of Law at Arizona State University.
-She holds a doctorate in English Pedagogy, a Master of Fine Arts in Creative Writing (Fiction), and a master’s degree in legal studies, along with graduate training in digital marketing.
+She holds a doctorate in English Pedagogy, a Master of Fine Arts in Creative Writing (Fiction), a master's in Journalism, and a master’s degree in Legal Studies, along with graduate training in digital marketing.
 Her professional expertise spans writing, editing, digital media, and public speaking, and her work continues to connect sport, education, and storytelling on a national and global stage.

-• Sandra Day O’Connor College of Law at Arizona State University Sandra Day O’Connor College of Law at Arizona State University Master’s in Legal Studies
+• Sandra Day O’Connor College of Law at Arizona State University

-• Cornell University Cornell University Graduate Certificate, Digital Marketing
+Graduate Certificate, Digital Marketing

 What do you attribute your success to?

-I attribute my success to the hard work, persistence, and dedication it has taken to reach this point in my career.
-I was one of the first women to work in Dallas Cowboys news and sports journalism, an experience that helped shape my voice and resilience in a traditionally male-dominated field.
+I attribute any kind of success to hard work, persistence, and dedication.
+For me, any success I may have had, I credit my parents and how I was raised.
+I was the first women beat writer assigned to cover the Dallas Cowboys, and it was an experience that helped shape my voice and resilience in a traditionally male-dominated field.
 That same commitment carried me into higher education as a professor and into publishing as the author of the bestselling novel When the Men Were Gone, published in 2018.
+I am deeply committed to inspiring women to pursue success in any field they choose, regardless of whether it has historically been male dominated.
+As part of that mission, I am excited to launch the Women's Flagball League in Spring 2026, continuing my work to expand opportunities, visibility, and leadership for women in sports.

 What’s the best career advice you’ve ever received?